South Indian Filter Coffee

 The time of filtering should be more (3-4 hours).

-Yes, you can use the same coffee powder twice to make the second decoction.
-But consider that the second decoction will be milder when reusing the coffee powder, so increase its quantity while making the coffee.
+You can use the same coffee powder twice to make the second decoction.
+However, the second decoction will be milder.
+Increase its quantity while making the coffee.

 Add ground coffee to a pan and top with hot water.
-Cover and keep aside for 2 minutes.
+Cover and set aside for 2 minutes.
 Remove the cover and stir the mixture.
-Cover again and rest for 10 minutes.
+Cover again and let it rest for 10 minutes.
 Now strain the mixture using a fine tea strainer and discard the leftover coffee.
 Your coffee decoction without the filter is ready.

 You can also use a paper filter or an espresso machine to brew the coffee.